mitchmac/ServerlessWP/readme.md

-# ServerlessWP WordPress Starter
+# WordPress On Vercel, Netlify, or AWS
 Serverless WordPress on Vercel, Netlify, or AWS Lambda.

-World class affordable (free) hosting for your WordPress blog, portfolio or anything you can imagine.

 | Netlify | Vercel |
 | --- | --- |
 | [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/mitchmac/serverlesswp) |[![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmitchmac%2Fserverlesswp) |

+## Project Goals

+✅ Easy onboarding: deploy with one of the links above and then setup a database

+✅ Keep costs low (often free) for the majority of small WordPress websites

+✅ Ability to use most WordPress plugins and themes

+✅ Take advantage of edge caching for blazing fast page loads

+✅ Reduce the carbon footprint of WordPress websites

+✅ A helpful community.
+[Share your successes, knowledge, ideas, or struggles](https://github.com/mitchmac/ServerlessWP/discussions) in the discussions

 ## Setup (Vercel or Netlify)
 1. Deploy this repository to Vercel or Netlify.
-The links above will get you started.
+On of the links above will get you started.
+You'll just need a GitHub account.
 2. Setup a MySQL database for WordPress to use.
 [PlanetScale](https://planetscale.com/) is a great option with a free tier.
-3. Update environment variables for your project in Vercel or Netlify with the database credentials.
+3. Update the environment variables for your project in Vercel or Netlify with the database credentials.
 These are used by wp-config.php.
 The environment variables are:
 ```
 DATABASE
 USERNAME
 PASSWORD
 HOST
 ```
+For more information about creating environment variables, see [here for Vercel](https://vercel.com/docs/concepts/projects/environment-variables) and [here for Netlify](https://docs.netlify.com/environment-variables/overview/).
+Remember to redeploy your project after updating the environment variables.

 4. (optional) File and media uploads can be enabled using the included WP Offload Media Lite for Amazon S3 plugin.
 S3 setup details can be found [here](https://deliciousbrains.com/wp-offload-media/doc/amazon-s3-quick-start-guide/).
 The wp-config.php file is setup to use the following environment variables for use by the plugin:
 ```
 S3_KEY_ID
 S3_ACCESS_KEY
 ```

+## Customizing WordPress
+- WordPress and its files are in the ```/wp``` directory.
+You can add plugins or themes there in their respective directories in ```wp-content```

+## Project structure
+- `netlify.toml` or `vercel.json` are where we configure ```/api/index.js``` to handle all requests
+- [mitchmac/serverlesswp-node](https://github.com/mitchmac/serverlesswp-node) is used to run PHP and handle the request
+- You can modify the incoming request through the ```event``` object in api/index.js.
+You can also modify the WordPress ```response``` object there.

 ## Setup (Serverless Framework)
 1. Install and setup the serverless framework ([docs](https://www.serverless.com/framework/docs/getting-started))
-2. Run `serverless deploy` to confirm that the Lambda is created
+2. Clone the repository and run `serverless deploy` to confirm that the Lambda is created
 3. Like step 2 above, create a MySQL database and update the environment variables.
 They can be updated in the `serverless.yml` file and then run `serverless deploy` again.

-## Structure
-- WordPress and its files are in the ```/wp``` directory.
-You can add plugins or themes there in their respective directories in ```wp-content```
-- `netlify.toml` or `vercel.json` are what directs all requests to be served by the file in `api/index.js`
+## How can you help?
+- Just using ServerlessWP and [reporting any problems you experience](https://github.com/mitchmac/ServerlessWP/issues) is a fantastic way to help!
+- Share the word!
+Let's try to make WordPress hosting better.

 ## License
 GNU General Public License v3.0